People Clerk can create a free letter to help you get paid back.Create Letter

 Unsure of what to include in your demand letter?
 Here are a few suggestions:

 Your contact information.

 Option to pay using a payment plan.

 Option to mediate.

-Give them a few days to respond (usually about 7 to 14 days).
+Give them a few days to respond (usually about 14 days).

 Let them know that if they don't respond, you intend to sue.

 Can You Go to The Police If Someone Owes You Money?